 Schenectady Nursing Home Abuse Lawyers

-Schenectady, New York, like any other city, hosts its share of elderly and infirm residents.
-And any of us could join their ranks at any time.
-It is not the universal nature of the aging process, however, that generates such widespread revulsion towards nursing home abuse.
-It is the idea of a staff member, charged with responsibility for the well-being of nursing home residents, abusing that authority to bully someone who is helpless.
+Schenectady, New York, like any other city, hosts its share of elderly and infirm residents, who require and deserve the utmost protection.
+Unfortunately, all too often, we hear of nursing home staff, who are charged with the responsibility for the well-being of nursing home residents, abusing their authority to bully or harm this vulnerable population.
 Please contact our Schenectady nursing home abuse lawyers to talk about your concerns or questions.

 Nursing Home Neglect